 Asana has three pricing plans that you can choose from, including:

-Coda is a task management tool with due dates, to-do lists, and task prioritization features.
-Project planning becomes so much easier with Coda as well.
-Also, thanks to its multi-user collaboration feature, team members can collaborate with others on certain projects.
+Coda is a task management tool with basic features like due dates, to-do lists, and task prioritization features.

-It has many customizable templates that you can design according to your project and brand design.
-In addition, document editor and revision history features allow its users to edit and revise tasks.
+Plus, it has many customizable templates that you can design according to your project and brand design.
+The document editor and revision history features allow users to edit and revise tasks as well.

 Coda has four pricing options that you can choose according to your business needs.
 Pricing plans include: